Alabama Recording Laws: Consent Rules, Statutes, and Penalties

 Private Property

 On private property, the property owner sets the rules.
 Alabama law under Ala.
-Code § 13A-11-31 specifically addresses criminal surveillance and prohibits:
+Code section 13A-11-32 specifically addresses criminal surveillance and makes it illegal to engage in surveillance while trespassing in a private place.
+This is a Class B misdemeanor.

 Recording in the Workplace